 Check out potential attractions at the destination

-While the road trip itself is a thrilling experience, check out what you can do once you arrive – be it walking through the vineyards in Nashik, going paragliding in Manali or going on a safari in Ranthambore.
-Taking out time to see these attractions will only make your road trip a better, fun experience!
+While the road trip itself is a thrilling experience, check out what you can do once you arrive — be it walking through the vineyards in Nashik, going paragliding in Manali or embarking on a wildlife safari in Ranthambore.

 Getaway ideas to make the most of upcoming long weekends

 October 2023 begins with a long weekend as the Gandhi Jayanti holiday on October 2 is a Monday.
 You can consider clubbing the Dussehra holiday on October 24 (Tuesday), with a leave on Monday, October 23, and plan a long weekend vacation.

 Subsequently, November 13 (Monday) is a holiday for Govardhan Puja, November 14 (Tuesday) is Vishwakarma Jayanti and November 15 (Wednesday) is Bhai Dooj.
 However, if you don’t want to travel then, Guru Nanak Jayanti, which falls on November 27 (Monday), will be your next best option.